EMA1970/TxtEdit/README.md

 ## Description
 This is a text editor web application that qualifies the criteria of a Progressive Web Apps(PWAs).
 It uses service workers, manifests, and other web-platform features in combination with progressive enhancement to give users an experience on par with native apps.
 The proposed benefits of this strategy are that it allows everyone to access the basic content and functionality of a web page, using any browser or internet connection, while also providing an enheanced version of the page to those with more advanced browser software of greater bandwidth..
 It gives us basic user experience across compatiability across browsers to ensure stability.

-When a user open an application, a IndededDB immediately creates a database storage to collect contents entered.
+When a user open an application, an indexedDB immediately creates a database storage to collect contents entered.

 ## Installation
 For developers: